srevn/kqexec/README.md

 - **Dynamic Directory Scanning**: Automatically detects and monitors new files and directories as they are created
 - **Event-Driven Parent Watching**: Monitors non-existent paths by watching parent directories and promoting watches as path components are created
 - **Glob Pattern Support**: Dynamic file and directory matching using wildcards (`*`, `?`, `[]`) with automatic watch promotion when patterns resolve
+- **File and Directory Exclusion**: Flexible pattern-based exclusion of files and directories from monitoring using glob syntax
 - **Hidden File Support**: Optional monitoring of hidden files and directories (starting with a dot)
 - **State-Based Event Processing**: Tracks the state of files and directories to detect meaningful changes
 - **Command Debouncing**: Prevent command execution flooding when many events occur rapidly